jrochenrfm/seneca-template-store/README.md

 #seneca-template-store

-Creating a new seneca datastore plug-in from scratch can involve a lot of tedium and overhead.The purpose of this project is to provide a template which can be easily modified to create your own datastore plug-in project with minimal effort.
+Creating a new seneca datastore plug-in from scratch can involve a lot of overhead.
+The purpose of this project is to provide a template which can be easily modified to create your own datastore plug-in project with minimal effort.

 ###Set-up